12 Launch Party Ideas to Wow Your Guests

 Though your product is the overarching theme, a great idea to expand on the finer points is to theme decor and A/V displays as a gallery of sorts.
 Take your guests on a journey to introduce them to your product.
 It’s a creative idea to keep your launch party fresh and moving along — literally!

 Everyone loves a party favor!
 Another interactive launch party idea is to create a “bar” of Earth-friendly, non-toxic, sensitive-friendly skincare products for men and women.
 Your guests can slow down and try some balms and moisturizers by grassroots brands.
-Support a tiny business and send your guests home with fancy presents.
+Support a tiny business (find them on Etsy!) and send your guests home with fancy presents.
 Win!

 6. Keep them busy